 If you are responsible for new starters in your department please remember to bring them over to the library as part of their induction.

-Additional library information for NEPFT staff can be found here.
+EPUT staff can access services and resources via Basildon Healthcare Library.
+Information for EPUT staff can be found here.
 A collection of E-books is also available via OpenAthens Login.

 There is 24 hour access to the upstairs CAL suite and study area for MEHT staff.

 The Warner Library offers access to a host of electronic resources including databases such as MEDLINE, Embase and CINAHL, electronic books and electronic journals.
 Register for an NHS Athens account and then access e-resources from EEL.

 An NHS OpenAthens account is your key to access thousands of e-journals, plus e-books and healthcare databases.
 To register for a free username and account please click here.
 Please register from an NHS computer (not home) or pop into the Warner Library and we will help you,

 The Warner Library offers a free training programme to help you access electronic resources and search effectively for evidence to support your patient care, CPD, and studies.
 Critical Appraisal training helps you decide if the research you read is valid and trustworthy before you apply results to your patients.